nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Identify the index number of `Create PR` in the application (1 in the image below).
 If you are not able to find the task visibly, refer to [find task command](#finding-a-task-find-task) on how you can find your task easily.

-Identify the index number of `Alex Yeoh` in the application (1 in the image below).
+Identify the index number of "Alex Yeoh" in the application (1 in the image below).
 If you are not able to find the member  visibly, refer to [find member command](#finding-a-member-find-member) on how you can find your team member easily.

 Then, enter the command `assign task 1 -a 1`.

-If done successfully, you should see the `Create PR` task being assigned to `Alex Yeoh` show up under in the task list of the [current team section](#current-team-section) as shown below.
+If done successfully, you should see the `Create PR` task being assigned to "Alex Yeoh" show up under in the task list of the [current team section](#current-team-section) as shown below.
 You can also specify multiple members to assign a task to multiple team members.